Create a Free Account

 1. Your operating agreement proves you own your LLC.

-Georgia is a great state for starting an LLC if you’re worried about your privacy—the state doesn’t require you to list members’ names or addresses on the Georgia Articles of Organization.
-However, this can make it tricky to prove to a bank who actually owns your LLC, which you will most likely need to do in order to open a company bank account.
-Your operating agreement will have all members’ names and addresses listed, so you can use it as proof that you own your LLC.
+Georgia is a great state for starting an LLC if you’re worried about your privacy—the state doesn’t require you to list members’ names or addresses on your Georgia Articles of Organization.
+However, this can make it tricky to prove to a bank who actually owns your LLC, and you’ll need to do that in order to open a company bank account.
+Since your operating agreement will have all members’ names and addresses, you can use it as proof that you own your LLC.

 2. An operating agreement can help reinforce your limited liability status.

-In order to enjoy limited liability status, an LLC must be able to demonstrate its legal separation from its owners.
-One way to show this separation is by having your LLC’s rules, structure, and processes clearly outlined in your operating agreement and then following it to the letter.
-If you ever need to face a lawsuit, the strength of your operating agreement could make a huge difference in your case.
+To keep limited liability status, an LLC has to demonstrate legal separation from its owners.
+Keeping your LLC’s rules, structure, and processes clearly outlined in your operating agreement (and then following it to the letter) helps establish that separation.
+If you ever need to face a lawsuit, a strong operating agreement could make a huge difference in your case.

 When you’re running a business with a team of people, there are bound to be occasional misunderstandings.
-But by consulting your operating agreement—a contract you have all agreed upon ahead of time—you can prevent these misunderstandings from turning into intractable conflicts.
+By following your operating agreement—the contract you have all agreed upon ahead of time—you can prevent those misunderstandings from becoming intractable conflicts.

 4. An operating agreement can override Georgia’s default laws.

-Without an operating agreement, your LLC will be governed by Georgia’s default LLC statutes.
-These statutes might not be well-suited for your business.
-According to the Code of Georgia (GA Code § 14-11-1107) Georgia law will give “maximum effect” to the enforceability of operating agreements.
-So while Georgia doesn’t legally require operating agreements, it does give LLCs a lot of freedom in their ability to ENFORCE operating agreements if they have one—you’ll definitely want to take advantage of this.
+Without an operating agreement, your LLC will be governed by Georgia’s default LLC statutes, which might not suit your business.
+But, according to the Code of Georgia (GA Code § 14-11-1107) Georgia law will give “maximum effect” to the enforceability of operating agreements.
+So while Georgia doesn’t legally require operating agreements, it does give LLCs a lot of freedom in their ability to enforce operating agreements if they have one—you’ll definitely want to take advantage of this.

 Georgia Case Law